 iUGO Care has announced two pilot projects and a full scale contract in the US and expects to expand into Canada and Europe later this year.
 Since the end of the competition, they added a voice technology to their existing software and hardware hub.
 The goal of iUGO Care is to reduce emergency visits and hospital readmissions of complex patients. iUGO Care forms a support circle around the patient that enables healthcare

 practitioners, caretakers and family members to monitor complex patients at home and to guide them in

 managing their care plans with a system of alerts and teaching modules.

-To celebrate iUGO Health’s first anniversary, Leo and Giancarlo will mentor and judge during the next Hacking Health Design Challenge at the eHealth conference.
+To celebrate iUGO Care’s first anniversary, Leo and Giancarlo will mentor and judge during the next Hacking Health Design Challenge at the eHealth conference.
 They both continue to work hard on the development of their application and to create their own proprietary hardware while carefully following the result of the pilots.